eapCJ/retro_terminal/README.md

 1. Interactive mode
 2. Command-line mode with specific parameters (e.g., minimum size: $100,000)

++⚠️ Important Notes:
++- This tool is not guaranteed to capture all trades or liquidations +- Data may be delayed or incomplete
++- No warranty is provided for accuracy or reliability +- Not suitable for automated trading systems

 ## Technical Implementation
 - Asynchronous WebSocket handling with websockets library
 - Thread-safe display management